HUMAN RIGHTS & SOCIAL JUSTICE MISSION

 locations globally.
 Human Rights Watch is an independent, nongovernmental organization, supported by contributions from private individuals

 and foundations worldwide.
-It accepts no government funds, directly or
+It accepts no government funds, directly or indirectly.

 Human Rights, Terrorism and Security Laws in India 2006